vengadesh-max/Math-Routing-Agent/README.md

 - **React** for frontend framework
 - **FastAPI** for backend framework

-## 📞 Support

-For questions, issues, or contributions, please:

-1. Check the documentation
-2. Search existing issues
-3. Create a new issue with detailed information
-4. Contact the development team

 ## 🔮 Future Enhancements

 - [ ] Advanced mathematical parsing with symbolic libraries